Updated November 17, 2019

 Kacang’s Journey to the States

 After connecting with Indoanimal Travel and coordinating among the 3 adopted dogs for the earliest date they could all travel – basically once everyone was done with vaccines – Indoanimal Travel handled the transportation details for picking up all the dogs and driving them from Bali to Jakarta over a 2 day period.
 They also handled booking the flights for all the dogs going via manifested cargo (unaccompanied).
-Meanwhile, we finished going over the requirements with our local vet, Drh.
-Saka at Bali Deli Vet Clinic to make sure Kacang was ready to go otherwise.
+Meanwhile, we finished going over the requirements with our local vet to make sure Kacang was ready to go otherwise.
 One thing we did mention but somehow never happened (to our knowledge) was the “Screwworm Inspection, Tapeworm Treatment”, which in the end, did not hinder Kacang’s trip over but was something our local vet in the States immediately suggested doing.

 Since we were leaving Bali beginning of October when Kacang was only 3 months old and had just gotten her last rabies shot, she couldn’t leave Bali with us and instead got to split her month long wait between her “cousins’ place” and over at Happy Paws Dogstay until her transit day.
 The folks over at Happy Paws Dogstay were great about sending us photos and videos throughout Kacang’s stay.
 Kacang was picked up from Bali on November 3rd and confirmed to fly out November 8th, paid and “booked”.